By using this site, you agree to the Privacy Policy and Terms of Use.

 What is the most proven benefit of NAD+ precursor supplements?

-Anti-inflammatory effects, specifically reduction in C-reactive protein (CRP), represent the most reproducible clinical benefit across large-scale trials.
+According to Wallace’s analysis, anti-inflammatory effects, specifically reduction in C-reactive protein (CRP), represent the most reproducible clinical benefit across large-scale trials.
 Other purported benefits require more research.

 Why do some people respond better to NAD+ supplements than others?